Board of Directors

 - evaluating the independence of the statutory auditor or audit company, particularly the provision of related services

-The Remuneration Committee has been established to improve the efficient preparation of matters pertaining to the remuneration and appointment of the CEO and other executives of the company as well as the remuneration policy covering the company’s other personnel.
+The Remuneration Committee has been established to improve the efficient preparation of matters pertaining to the remuneration of the CEO and other management group as well as the remuneration principles observed by the company.

-The main duty of the Remuneration Committee is to assist the Board by preparing the Board decisions concerning:
+The main duties of the Remuneration Committee in accordance with the charter are to assist the Board by preparing the Board decisions concerning:

 - CEO remuneration

-- company executive remuneration principles and individual situations as required
+- company’s executive remuneration principles and individual situations as required

 - securing the objectivity and transparency of the decision-making regarding remuneration issues in the company

 - systematic alignment of remuneration principles and practice with company strategy and its long-term and short-term goals